 Physical therapy treatment options for shoulder pain

 Patients recovering from shoulder surgeries such as rotator cuffs, torn labrums and joint replacements often find physical therapy critical to recovering quickly from the procedure.
 Recovering strength and range of motion are primary goals for physical therapy.
 When undergoing physical therapy sessions post-op, it is important to put your complete effort into the rehab program, as that increases the chances of recovering quickly and regaining a better quality of life.
-Patients suffering from impingement, strains and bursitis may also benefit from massage therapy sessions in addition to range of motion and strengthening exercises.
+Patients suffering from impingement, strains and bursitis may also benefit from manual therapy sessions in addition to range of motion and strengthening exercises.
 Shoulder pain can be a difficult burden to bear.
 Though it may not show any outward symptoms, the pain felt by patients is all too real.
 You do not have to stop doing the things that you love just because of shoulder pain.
 Our physical therapists at Back in Motion Physical Therapy want to help our patients improve their quality of life and, in turn, improve their happiness.
 If you are contemplating surgery or a course of physical therapy for your shoulder pain, please contact one of our patient coordinators today to set up your initial appointment and go over possible treatment options.
-We have center and branch locations in Gorham, South Portland, Portland, Newport, Brewer, Waterville and Auburn, Maine to better serve your needs.
+We have center and branch locations in Gorham, South Portland, Portland, Newport, Bangor, Brewer, Ellsworth, Waterville and Auburn, Maine to better serve your needs.